-Join Kevin Skoglund for an in-depth discussion in this video Denial of service, part of Foundations of Programming: Web Security.
+Join Kevin Skoglund for an in-depth discussion in this video Denial of service, part of Programming Foundations: Web Security.

 - In this movie, we'll talk about…a particularly nasty attack called Denial of Service.…Denial of Service, or DoS for short,…is an attempt to make a server unavailable to users.…It's like knocking a website off the internet.…It's usually performed by overloading a server…with too many requests but it can also include…DNS or routing disruption so that people can't get…to the website or it can be performed…by using up disk space, processing power or bandwidth.…Basically anything that would allow a website…to not be available anymore would be considered…a Denial of Service attack.…